Mike Stock: Biography

 Stock's band had gone through several guitar players before he was alerted to Matt Aitken; a guitarist who had been spotted by another member of his band working on a cruise ship.
 Stock contacted Aitken to offer him a role in the band.
 Playing on cruise ships and in various bands of his own, Aitken was an accomplished guitarist whose style could adapt to any type of music.
-In 1982 Stock moved to Abbey Wood, South London where, along with Matt Aitken he acquired a recording desk and tape machine and formed his first record label.
+In 1982 Stock moved to Abbey Wood, South London where, along with Aitken he acquired a recording desk and tape machine and formed his first record label.
 During the break of one of Mirage's sets on New Year's Eve 1983, Stock informed the band he would be leaving and was going into the studio to pursue his career as a songwriter and producer.
-Matt Aitken agreed to join him and from January 1984 onwards the pair worked exclusively in recording studios.
+Aitken agreed to join him and from January 1984 onwards the pair worked exclusively in recording studios.